-Volker Worthmann, Director of Transport and Logistics, and Tilo Platz, Senior Technology Consultant SAP, sat down with us to explain how companies can optimize their processes using SAP S/4HANA and thereby open up new fields of business.
+Volker Worthmann, Associate Director S/4HANA Migration, and Tilo Platz, Senior Technology Consultant SAP, sat down with us to explain how companies can optimize their processes using SAP S/4HANA and thereby open up new fields of business.

 Mr. Platz, Lufthansa Industry Solutions (LHIND) supports customers from a wide range of sectors in migrating their SAP systems.
 Which sectors do you find yourself doing the majority of your SAP HANA or S/4HANA projects in?

 Tilo Platz: First off, that would include all of the sectors in which we support our existing customers on SAP topics within the scope of our activities as a consulting company.
 Some of the more important ones include the industrial sector, logistics, media, and health care.
 In addition to those fields, we are currently receiving inquiries from potential new customers in areas such as insurance and the public sector.
 The reason for this is that the Business Suite S/4Hana provides optional core solutions for almost all areas of business.
 The SAP platforms also allow for the customized development or adaption of solutions, which can deviate from the modular principle.

 That sounds like a lot of potential for exciting experiences.
 Do you regularly discuss your current SAP projects with customers and colleagues?